pavelsolis/Replication-Folder/README-Project.md

 Codes folder:
 - Tidy folder: codes that generate the analysis data files by cleaning and processing the original data files.
-- Stats folder: codes that check the analysis datasets (e.g. look for outliers) and provide descriptive statistics of the variables used.
+- Stats folder: codes that check the analysis data files (e.g. look for outliers) and provide descriptive statistics of the variables used.
 - Analysis folder: codes that perform the analysis with comments indicating the commands that generate specific results.
 - Extra folder: auxiliary, temporary and old codes.

 Data folder:
 - Metadata folder: files documenting the data sources and variables.
 - Raw folder: original data files.
-- Analytic folder: gleaned or processed data files.
+- Analytic folder: analysis (gleaned or processed) data files.
 - Extra folder: auxiliary, temporary and old data files.

 Docs folder: